Businesses need team players now more than ever.

 The same logic can be applied to your team.
 In other words, everyone should communicate on a regular basis so that expectations are clear and tensions never boil over.

-And when we talk about “communicating,” we don’t necessarily mean lengthy face-to-face meetings.
-Consider the different types of meetings that are typical for today’s teams including short daily stand-ups, status update chats, and video check-ins.
+And when we talk about “communicating,” we don’t necessarily mean endless back-and-forth email threads.
+Consider the different types of meetings that are typical for today’s teams including short daily stand-ups, status update chats, and video check-ins:

 Coming up with a consistent schedule of meetings is great for both monitoring progress and ensuring that everyone is on the same page.
 Video conferencing apps like RingCentral Video allow you to quickly schedule and join meetings—right in your team messaging app, so that it doesn’t interrupt your workflow:

 You could even have team-wide conference calls with screen sharing (or keep it to a one-on-one video chat if you just want to catch up with someone):

 5. Set goals (and grow) together

 The Beatles went from being the biggest band in Liverpool to perhaps the most famous in the world, smashing records and impressing critics at every turn.

 Going from writing innocent teenage love songs to rock and roll anthems was no small feat: that sort of ambition didn’t come from “winging it.”
 Instead, it came from a group of artists who understood their potential and used it to reach the widest audience possible.